SymfonyCasts/vue/sfcasts/ep1/v-for.md

 Let's start to make our app a bit more dynamic.
 See these categories on the sidebar?
 They are 100% hardcoded in the template.
 Boring!

-Eventually, when the page loads, we'll make an AJAX request to dynamically load the *real* categories from our API.
-This means that the categories will be empty at first and then will *change* to be the *real* categories as soon as that AJAX call finishes.
+Eventually, when the page loads, we'll make an Ajax request to dynamically load the *real* categories from our API.
+This means that the categories will be empty at first and then will *change* to be the *real* categories as soon as that Ajax call finishes.
 And so technically, the categories are something that will *change* during the lifetime of our Vue app.
 And anything that changes must live as a key on `data`.